Pop Culture Madness!

 President Kennedy invited 49 Nobel Laureates for dinner at the White House.
 Kennedy remarked, "I think this is the most extraordinary collection of talent, of human knowledge, that has ever been gathered at the White House, with the possible exception of when Thomas Jefferson dined alone."

-Marilyn Monroe said in an interview for Life Magazine in 1962 "I never quite understood it, this sex symbol.
-I always thought symbols were those things you clash together!
-That's the trouble, a sex symbol becomes a thing.
-I just hate to be a thing."
+In an interview for Life Magazine in 1962, Marilyn Monroe said, “I never quite understood it, this sex symbol.
+I always thought symbols were those things that clash together!
+That’s the trouble: a sex symbol becomes a thing.
+I hate to be a thing.”

 1962 Pop Culture History